howtographql/howtographql/content/backend/graphql-js/4-signup-and-login.md

 Before diving into the implementation, you have to understand how and where authentication plays a role in your server-side setup.
 Most notably, there are two areas where authentication and data protection are important:

-- Securing access to your Graphcool database service
+- Securing access to your Prisma database service
 - Offering login functionality to your application's users

-#### Securing access to your Graphcool database service
+#### Securing access to your Prisma database service

-When accessing a Graphcool database service (over HTTP), you need to authenticate by attaching an authentication token to the `Authorization` field of your HTTP header.
+When accessing a Prisma database service (over HTTP), you need to authenticate by attaching an authentication token to the `Authorization` field of your HTTP header.
 Otherwise, the request is going to fail.

-> Note that you can temporarily disable the service's requirement for authentication by setting the `disableAuth` property in your `graphcool.yml` to `true`.
+> Note that you can temporarily disable the service's requirement for authentication by setting the `disableAuth` property in your `prisma.yml` to `true`.
 Only then you can send requests to the service without providing the `Authorization` header field.

 But where do you get this authentication token from?
-Well, you can actually generate it yourself, it's a [JSON web token](https://jwt.io) (JWT) that needs to be signed with the Graphcool **service secret** which is specified as the `secret` property in your `graphcool.yml`.
+Well, you can actually generate it yourself, it's a [JSON web token](https://jwt.io) (JWT) that needs to be signed with the Prisma **service secret** which is specified as the `secret` property in your `prisma.yml`.

-In most cases however (when using `graphcool-binding` or the Graphcool CLI) the JWT token is actually generated for you so you don't have to worry about that at all and all you need to do is initally provide the `secret`.
-This is also why the `Graphcool` instance in `index.js` receives the `secret` as a constructor argument, so it can generate JWTs under the hood.
-Another example is the `graphcool playground` command from the CLI.
+In most cases however (when using `prisma-binding` or the Prisma CLI) the JWT token is actually generated for you so you don't have to worry about that at all and all you need to do is initally provide the `secret`.
+This is also why the `Prisma` instance in `index.js` receives the `secret` as a constructor argument, so it can generate JWTs under the hood.
+Another example is the `prisma playground` command from the CLI.
 This will generate a token and set it as the `Authorization` header when the Playground is opened, so you can start sending queries and mutations right away.

 #### Offering login functionality to your application's users

 All right!
-So now you understand what the `secret` in `graphcool.yml` is actually used for and why it's passed as an argument when to the `Graphcool` constructor.
+So now you understand what the `secret` in `prisma.yml` is actually used for and why it's passed as an argument when to the `Prisma` constructor.
 This however only protects your database from unauthorized access, but it doesn't help in offering authentication functionality to the users of your application.
 This you need to implement yourself!

 > Note that you can also try the [`node-advanced`](https://github.com/graphql-boilerplates/node-graphql-server/tree/master/advanced) GraphQL boilerplate project which comes with predefined authentication functionality.